susana-garcia/susana-dev/articles/2016-05-08-why-we-built-pitchcard.md

 ---
-title: This Is Why We Have Built Pitchcard
+title: 'This Is Why We Have Built Pitchcard'
+description: 'Since the iPhone released and the following AppStore boom, a lot of people around us began to have amazing ideas: "Hey, I have a app idea".'
 tags: ['pitch', 'idea', 'web']
 type: 'article'
 publishedAt: '2016-05-08T07:07:37.915Z'
 updatedAt: '2016-05-08T07:07:37.915Z'
----

-Since the iPhone released and the following AppStore boom, a lot of people around us began to have amazing ideas: “Hey, I have a app idea”.

 ---

 <small>Co-Written by [Susana Garcia](https://susana.dev)</small>